fubark/cyber/docs/docs.md

 Functions declared with `my` do not allow typed parameters or a return specifier.
 All parameters are implicitly given the `dynamic` type.

-The return specifier is also implicitly `dynamic` which indicates that the function can throw an error.
+The return specifier is also implicitly `!dynamic` which indicates that the function can throw an error.
 This is only relevant when typed code calls a `my` function:
 ```cy
 my foo(a, b, c):
     return a + b() + a[c]